B&R Artisan Marketplace

 Viña Vik began in 2004 with the mission of making some of the world's finest wine.
 Two years later, after in-depth and science-based research to find the best terroir, they landed upon the Millahue Valley in Chile.
 The first vines were planted in 2006 and eight years later, in 2014, they opened their estate to the public: a state-of-the-art, highly sustainable and visually stunning architectural work designed by Chilean architect, Smiljan Radic.
 The estate produces three exceptional red wines and this year, for the first time, a rosé.
 Shop their wine and take a look at their stunning property where we stay on our Chile Wine Biking Trip.

 Chile | Small-batch Wine from Kingston Family Vineyards

 We visit Courtney and her family-run estate in the Casablanca Valley on our Chile trips.
 In the early 1900s, Courtney’s great grandfather left his home in the Upper Peninsula of Michigan looking for gold in Chile.
 While he and her great-grandmother, Caroline, never found their mother lode, they did end up owning a cattle ranch in the western hills of Casablanca, about 12 miles from the Pacific Ocean.
 Five generations later, their descendants are showing the same pioneering spirit as they explore new frontiers in Chilean winemaking and organic farming.

 Colombia | Wayuu Bags from Hilo Sagrado

-Hilo Sagrado has been empowering women since 2013, providing education, sustainable development and the tools female entrepreneurs need to turn their artistic endeavours into a business and escape poverty.
-Their gorgeous, brightly coloured hand-woven Wayuu bags can take over three weeks to complete, but the care and quality put into each one make them more than worth the wait.
+Hilo Sagrado has been empowering women from the Wayuu community since 2013, providing education, sustainable development and the tools female entrepreneurs need to turn their artistic endeavours into a business and escape poverty.
+Their gorgeous, brightly coloured hand-woven bags can take over three weeks to complete, but the care and quality put into each one make them well-worth the wait.